B-ruben95/Bioinformatic/HW7/README.md

 # Week 7: Write a Makefile
 **Ruben Martin

-In this part of the file i define the variable that will be use, I divide the variable in the diferent homeworks
+In this section, I define the variables that will be used.
+I organize the variables according to the different homework assignments.
 ```bash
 #Variables